 |Early Druid Bone-fire|

-These types of accounts add weight to Julius Caesar's accounts, such as a described "wicker man," a huge wicker human effigy used by the ancient Druids for burning large quantities of human sacrifices in order to appease their gods.
-There is a theory today that Druid sacrifices increased as the Roman armies advanced and gained advantage.
+These types of accounts add weight to Julius Caesar's accounts of historical events, such as a described "wicker man," a huge wicker human effigy used by the ancient Druids for burning large quantities of human sacrifices in order to appease their gods.
+There is a theory today that Druid sacrifices increased to appeal to their gods as the Roman armies advanced and gained advantage.

 According to a Digital Journal post, Wicca is America's fastest growing religion.
 Based on past research, Wicca grew an average annual growth of 143% for the period 1990 to 2001.
 According to The Statesman Anne Elizabeth Wynn claims "The two most recent American Religious Identification Surveys declare Wicca, one form of paganism, as the fastest growing spiritual identification in America".
 The "Free Press Release Distribution Service" claims Wicca is one of the fastest growing religions in the United States as well."
 OK, now guess what one of the most popular holiday dates for Wiccans is?
 You guessed it, October 31.